Menu

 • Without lifting the compass from the map, rotate the compass so that the letter N and the red pointer are aligned with North on the map.
 North is ALWAYS marked on a map.
 It may look like only an arrow and a letter N. The arrow almost always points UP toward the top of the page to indicate north.

-• Another example is NNE, or 030, spoken as “zero-three-zero.”
+• Another example is NNE (north northeast), or 030, spoken as “zero-three-zero.”

 PLOT YOUR RETURN COURSE